umd-fire-coml/2022-t2-transformer/merged-ui/Poem Generation/README.md

 Mount the Google drive and change the path to your folder path.

-Make sure your folder path contains pre-trained model.
+Make sure your folder path contains a pre-trained model.

 Run model performance and inference cells, by changing the path as necessary.